gregra81/connect-chaotic-response/README.md

 # Connect Chaotic Response
+> A lightweight connect/express middleware that plugs chaotic http behaviour into your server

-Chaotic http responses middleware for connect and express.
-It enables to plug (configurable) random http errors and timeouts into any node server that uses connect/express (or connect/express like) HTTP server framework.
+Chaotic is intended for anyone who needs to test scenarios where his server might become flaky in the best case, non-responsive in the worst case and anything between.
+It enables to plug (in a configurable fashion) random http errors and timeouts into any node server that uses connect/express (or connect/express like) HTTP server framework.

 By default Chaotic will run in the `optimistic` mode that for 99% of requests to your server, will do nothing special for successfull responses (http 2xx codes) and http 3xx responses.
 1% of your server requests will be "hijacked" by the Chaotic middleware and will randomly generate error responses (http 4xx or 5xx codes) or a timed out (succesffull) response.
 For other, more "interesting" ;) modes, see the [Configuration](#configuration) section.